 You don’t have to leave the house; you don’t have to get dressed up; you can keep scrolling till you discover what you’re looking for.
 And it is here that computerized product catalogs come into play.

-But What Exactly is a Digital Product Catalog?
+But What Exactly is a WordPress Product Catalog?

 In a slightly more technical definition, a product catalog is a type of marketing collateral that contains critical product information to assist buyers in making a purchasing choice.
-They include product characteristics, descriptions, measurements, weight, availability, color, user reviews, and other information.
+They include product characteristics, descriptions, measurements, weight, availability, color, user reviews, etc.

-Not to mention how useful it is as a selling tool, mainly when it provides 24/7 access to the things you’re selling, improves customer experience, and saves a significant amount of time.
+Not to mention how useful it is as a selling tool, mainly when it provides 24/7 access to the things you’re selling, improves customer experience, and saves time.

 So now that we’ve laid this out here, you must wonder who exactly needs a digital product catalog?
 And the answer to that is simple.
 Do you own an online store?
 Are you planning to build one from scratch?
 Then you will most likely need a product catalog.